Cabana/Cabana-boilerplate/README.md

 If you're on a Mac we suggest you install [Homebrew](http://mxcl.github.io/homebrew/) and then install git with `brew install git`.

 ### 2. Ruby
 If you're Windows go to [rubyinstall.org](http://rubyinstaller.org/) and follow the steps there.
+(Works with 32-bit version only).

 If you're on a Mac you will need to install rvm.
 A good guide can be found [here](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).

 You should be on Ruby version 2.0.0 or later when you're done.

 ### 2.1.
 Ruby (Windows only)
 For guard to work, devkit needs to be installed.
-Download at: http://rubyinstaller.org/downloads/.
+Download at: http://rubyinstaller.org/downloads/ (Choose: "For use with Ruby 2.0 (32bits version only)").
 Docs at: https://github.com/oneclick/rubyinstaller/wiki/development-kit

 ### 3. Clone down the boilerplate
 Then Git and Ruby have been setup you should be able to clone down the repo with `git clone https://github.com/Cabana/Cabana-boilerplate.git`.